Elisolimax flavescens

-Elisolimax flavescens is a species of air-breathing land snail or semislug, terrestrial pulmonate gastropod mollusks in the family Urocyclidae.
+Elisolimax flavescens is a species of air-breathing land snail in the family Urocyclidae.

-Identified in 1866 by naturalist Wilhelm Moritz Keferstein, this species occurs primarily in southeastern Africa.
+Described in 1866 by naturalist Wilhelm Moritz Keferstein, this species occurs primarily in southeastern Africa (eastern South Africa, Zimbabwe, Mozambique).
 It has not yet become established in the US, but it is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore, it has been suggested that this species be given top national quarantine significance in the USA.